Electric Vehicle Insurance: Costs, Coverage & Best Companies in 2026

 Specialized Repair Facilities

-Unlike conventional vehicles that can be serviced at virtually any repair shop, electric vehicles require specialized facilities and technicians trained to work with high-voltage systems.
-The limited availability of qualified repair shops creates longer wait times and higher labor costs.
-Additionally, technicians must have specific certifications to safely work on EV powertrains, battery systems, and advanced electronic components, commanding premium hourly rates that exceed those for standard automotive repairs.
+Unlike conventional vehicles that can be serviced at virtually any repair shop, EVs require specialized facilities and technicians trained to work with high-voltage systems.
+Limited availability of qualified repair shops creates longer wait times and higher labor costs.
+Technicians must hold specific certifications to safely work on EV powertrains, battery systems, and advanced electronic components, commanding premium hourly rates that exceed those for standard automotive repairs.

 Parts Availability and Costs